Thailand Scuba Diving

 Many travelers say their first dive in Thailand completely changes how they see the ocean.

-The Best Time of Year to Dive
+The Best Time to Dive:

 Thailand offers diving almost year-round, but conditions vary by region.